barefootcoder/VCtools/doc/action-cheatsheet.md

 		---
 	</CustomCommand>

 The `Argument` directive may be repeated multiple times.
+Arguments are available as info methods: `Argument branch_name` would create `%branch_name` available to all action directives in that command.

 The `Verify` directive may be repeated multiple times; it currently only knows two modes:

 * `verify project` : make sure the user is in a directory that VCtools recognizes
 * `verify clean` : make sure the working copy is in a clean state (no uncommited changes)